airflow.timetables.trigger

 MultipleCronTriggerTimetable

-Timetable that triggers DAG runs according to multiple cron expressions.
+Timetable that triggers Dag runs according to multiple cron expressions.

 Module Contents